Our School Dog

 Meet Rosie!

-Rosie is in training to be our school dog.
+Rosie is our school dog.
 She is a black Labrador and has been attending our school since she was just 16 weeks old.
 Rosie has been at Water Orton Primary since the spring of 2022.
-Just like all of our new children, it’s taking her a little while to fit in.
-We spent the first couple of weeks showing her around the school site - it's amazing how much there is to see.
-Rosie especially likes snoozing in Mrs Smith’s office but also LOVES to visit classrooms and meet the children in school.
+Just like all of our new children, she took a little while to fit in but is now a normal part of school life.
+When she started at school we spent the first couple of weeks showing her around the school site - it's amazing how much there is to see.
+Rosie likes snoozing in Mrs Smith’s office but she loves to be with the children most of all.

 Rosie lives with Mr Taylor and is his family pet.
 She will visit the school sometimes but spend most of her time at home with her family, just like a normal pet dog.

-Once fully trained, Rosie will spend some of her days visiting the classrooms and listening to readers from across the school.
+Rosie also spends some of her days visiting the classrooms and listening to readers from across the school.
 Sometimes she will even help us out by looking after anyone who is feeling a bit sad - a little stroke and a look into those big eyes is enough to make anyone feel happy again.

 There are many benefits to having a school dog, including: